davidgsd/AllScan/README.md

 3. Other features that are highly requested or that seem like a good fit

 # Release Notes
+**v0.63 2023-01-26**<br>
+Update Users page to allow Superusers to edit other Superuser accounts.
+Various optimizations.

 **v0.62 2023-01-25**<br>
 Update handling of JS offline/online and EventSource error events to reinit EventSource and Stats functions rather than reload page.
 Update Favs table sort function to use case-insensitive string sort option.